 - Authored and edited content for digital and print mediums;

-- Managed large teams of print, digital and video content producers for a range of communications vehicles;
+- Managed large teams of print, digital and video content producers for a range of communications;

 - Devised and implemented guidelines for social media marketing; and

-Have questions communications, marketing and the tools and tactics needed to elevate your engagement to new levels?
+Have questions communications, marketing and the tools and tactics needed to elevate your church's engagement and outreach to new levels?
 Call us at 914-997-1570 or email our Director of Communications to see how we can help.